 \section{Abstract}

-{ Recent experiments demonstrated robust ferroelectricity in Mg-doped ZnO (ZMO) thin films with the wurtzite structure, hinting at a promising strategy to substantially expand the list of ferroelectrics by doping conventional piezoelectrics.
+{ Recent experiments demonstrated robust ferroelectricity in Mg-doped ZnO (ZMO) of the wurtzite structure, hinting at a promising strategy to substantially expand the list of ferroelectrics by doping conventional piezoelectrics.
 We investigate the origin of ferroelectricity in ZMO with first-principles density functional theory (DFT).
-We find that the general argument that the Mg alloying could soften the ionic potential energy surface of ZnO for polarization reversal is overly simplified.
-Our DFT calculations reveal that even at a high Mg concentration, the energy difference ($\Delta U$) between the polar and nonpolar phases remain prohibitively large for ZMO systems when the strain is fixed to the polar phase.
-Interestingly, the magnitude of $\Delta U$ becomes substantially smaller when the strain relaxation is allowed, approaching the value of typical perovskite ferroelectrics such as PbTiO$_3$ with increasing Mg doping.
-The enabled switchability of ZMO systems is attributed to a low-energy hexagonal phase of MgO that is dynamically stable as confirmed with phonon dispersion calculations.
-We propose a unified model for wurtzite ferroelectrics.
-Pertinent to the potential applications of ZMO-based switchable optics and ferroelectric photovoltaics, we demonstrate that a pseudohybrid density functional that allows self-consistent determination of Hubbard $U$ parameters improves the predictions of band gaps for all studied ZMO solid solutions. }
+The general argument that the Mg alloying could soften the ionic potential energy surface of ZMO for polarization reversal is overly simplified.
+Our DFT calculations reveal that even at a high Mg concentration, the energy difference ($\Delta U$) between the polar and nonpolar phases remains prohibitively large for ZMO systems when the strain is fixed to the polar phase.
+Interestingly, the magnitude of $\Delta U$ becomes substantially smaller when the strain relaxation is allowed, approaching the value of typical perovskite ferroelectrics such as PbTiO$_3$ with increasing Mg doping concentrations.
+The enabled switchability of ZMO systems is attributed to a hexagonal phase of MgO that is much lower in energy than its wurtzite counterpart.
+Detailed orbital and bonding analysis supports that the intra-atomic $3d_{z^2}$-$4p_z$ orbital self-mixing of Zn plays an important role in stabilizing the polar wurtzite phase, the lack of which is responsible for the low-energy nonpolar hexagonal phase of MgO. }